xiaobing318/json/docs/mkdocs/docs/home/exceptions.md

 ### json.exception.out_of_range.407

-UBJSON only support integer numbers up to 9223372036854775807.

-!!! failure "Example message"

-    ```
-    number overflow serializing '9223372036854775808'
-    ```

-!!! note
+This exception previously indicated that the UBJSON and BSON binary formats did not support integer numbers greater than 9223372036854775807 due to limitations in the implemented mapping.
+However, these limitations have since been resolved, and this exception no longer occurs.

+!!! success "Exception cannot occur any more"

-    Since version 3.9.0, integer numbers beyond int64 are serialized as high-precision UBJSON numbers, and this exception does not further occur.
+    - Since version 3.9.0, integer numbers beyond int64 are serialized as high-precision UBJSON numbers.
+    - Since version 3.12.0, integer numbers beyond int64 are serialized as uint64 BSON numbers.

 ### json.exception.out_of_range.408